MysteryPancake/Houdini-Fun/README.md

 ## Simple Spring Solver
 Need to overshoot an animation or smooth it over time to reduce bumps?
 Introducing my simple spring solver!

 I stole this from an article on [2D wave simulation](https://gamedevelopment.tutsplus.com/make-a-splash-with-dynamic-2d-water-effects--gamedev-236t) by Michael Hoffman.
 The idea is to set a target position and set the acceleration towards the target.
 This causes a natural overshoot when the object flies past the target, since the velocity takes time to flip.
-Next, you apply damping to stop it going too crazy.
+Next you apply damping to stop it going too crazy.

 First, add a target position to your geometry:
 ```glsl